SMUAbdullah/paper-MPL-short-reads/README.md

 - Two files, `s_MPL_R_*.txt` and `s_MPL_iden_*.txt`, are generated for the selection coefficient estimates for each patient.
 - `s_MPL_R_*.txt` stores the selection coefficients estimated by considering genetic linkage, and `s_MPL_iden_*.txt` stores the selection coefficients estimated by ignoring genetic linkage.
 ### Running on user-supplied data
-- Please check lines 20-34 in the file `src/MPL-R.sh` and edit the variables based on the data in use.
+- Before running the pipeline on user-supplied data, please check lines 20-34 in the file `src/MPL-R.sh` and edit the variables based on the data in use.
 ### Operating system
 All scripts were written and tested on a Linux based Operating System
 ### Known issues and troubleshooting